-“The days are coming, says Yahweh, when it shall no longer be said, ‘As Yahweh lives who brought up the children of Israel from the land of Egypt,’ but ‘As Yahweh lives who brought up the children of Israel from the north country and out of all the countries where he had driven them.’
-For I will return them to their own land, that I gave to their fathers.”
+“The days are coming, Yahweh declares, when it shall no longer be said, ‘As Yahweh lives who brought up the children of Israel from the land of Egypt,’ but ‘As Yahweh lives who brought up the children of Israel from the north country and out of all the countries where he had driven them.’
+For I will return them to their land that I gave to their fathers.”
 (Jer 16:14f)

 Note the sense of being raised in the verb ‘brought up’.
 ‘From the depths of the earth you will bring me up again’ (Ps 71:20).
 This is not a prophecy about Jews ‘making aliyah’ at their own initiative.
 The curse being spent, he himself will bring them into the land (Deut 30:3-5).
 He will make a new covenant with them, different from the covenant which they broke when they first came out of the wilderness.
-Not that the Law will be abrogated, but that he will give them of his Spirit and write his Law on their hearts (Deut 30:6, Jer 31:31-34).
+Not that the Law will be abrogated, but that he will indwell them through his spirit and write his law on their hearts (Deut 30:6, Jer 31:31-34).

-In polytheistic societies the title ‘God of heaven’ commonly designated the supreme deity whose throne was in heaven, father of the pantheon.
-He was worshipped as such in Uruk (‘Erech’) before Inana, the original sacred prostitute, took over his temple and granted Nimrod kingship as if on his behalf.
-Biblical occurrences of the title are therefore mostly where the speaker is a Gentile or speaking to Gentiles (e.g. Ezra 1:2).
-Men on earth finally acknowledge his existence.
+In polytheistic societies the title ‘God of heaven’ designated the supreme deity whose throne was in heaven, father of the pantheon.
+He was worshipped as such in Uruk before the priestess Inana took over his temple and granted Nimrod kingship as though on his behalf.
+Biblical occurrences of the title are therefore mostly where the speaker is a Gentile, or speaking to Gentiles (e.g. Dan 2:37).
+Men finally acknowledge his existence.

 The second woe has passed; behold, the third woe is coming soon.

-And the seventh angel blew his trumpet, and there were loud voices in heaven, saying, “The kingdom of the world has become that of our Lord and of his Christ, and he shall reign for ever and ever.”
+And the seventh angel blew his trumpet.
+And there were loud voices in heaven, saying, “The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign for ever and ever.”

-The seventh angel is the ‘man clothed in linen’ that Ezekiel saw putting a mark on those who grieved over Jerusalem’s abominations.
-Distinct from the other destroying angels, he had a writing case at his waist, apparently to note the names of the mourners in the book of life.
+The seventh angel is The seventh angel is like the ‘man clothed in linen’ that Ezekiel saw putting a mark on those who grieved over Jerusalem’s abominations.
+Distinct from the other destroying angels, he had a writing case at his waist, apparently to record their names in the book of life.
 Then he took burning coals from under God’s throne and scattered them over the city.
-The day of the Lord’s judgement was life for one group, death for another.
+The day of judgement was life for one group, death for another.

-There can be only one ruler of the world, and by right it belongs to its Creator.
+Ultimately there is only one kingdom, and by right it belongs to its Creator.
 The moment arrives when he asserts that right.
 There will cease to be disputes over who owns Kashmir, or Tibet, or Crimea, or Zimbabwe, or Northern Ireland.
 His reign begins with the resurrection, before he pours out his wrath.

-The Lord himself will descend from heaven with a cry of command, with the voice of archangel and with the trumpet of God.
+The Lord himself will descend from heaven with a shout of command, with voice of archangel and with trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive, who remain, will be caught up together with them.
 (I Thes 4:16f)

-The wheat is gathered into his barn.
-Believers will not escape the heat, the drought, the famine, the persecution.
-But on the last day of the present age those who are dead will join with those who are alive, in one great resurrection of the righteous.
-“Gather to me my faithful ones, who made a covenant with me by sacrifice” (Ps 50:5) – the sacrifice that he provided.
+These references to the last of the seven trumpets are examples of what Paul received by way of visions and revelations (II Cor 12:1).
+Believers will not escape the drought, the famine, the persecution, but on the last day of the present age the living will join the dead in one great resurrection of the righteous.
+“Gather to me my faithful ones, who made a covenant with me by sacrifice” (Ps 50:5) – by the sacrifice he provided.
 The long-awaited Bridegroom has come for his Bride.
 Left behind are those who did not choose eternal life, who said, “There is no God,” “I am not religious,” “I will consider it some other time.”
-More are left behind than one might assume, including half-hearted believers (Matt 6:24, I Cor 3:15, Rev 3:16).
+More are left behind than one might assume, including half-hearted believers (Matt 6:24, Rev 3:16).
 Trumpets have announced the king’s coming.
 The gospel has been proclaimed to all.
 It is now too late to remember what friends had told them, “Flee from the wrath to come.”

 ‘Prophets’ refers to the 144,000, distinct from ‘saints’.
-‘Wages’ (misthos) conveys the idea of an employment contract, though ‘reward’ fits some contexts better (e.g. Matt 5:12).
-‘Corrupters of the earth’ evokes the judgement on the antediluvian world: ‘The earth was corrupt before God, and the earth filled with violence. … All flesh had corrupted its way on the earth’ (Gen 6:11).
+‘Wages’ (misthos) conveys the idea of an employment contract, though ‘reward’ fits some contexts better (e.g. Matt 5:12) – we are slaves who will be paid.
+‘Corrupters of the earth’ brings to mind the state of the antediluvian world: ‘The earth was corrupt before God, and the earth filled with violence. … All flesh had corrupted its way on the earth’.
 The ‘dia-’ in diaphtherω intensifies the verb so as to mean ‘corrupt utterly, in every way’.
-Worshipping idols and abusing the mandate to subdue the earth and have dominion over the animals, we pollute the oceans, destroy rain-forests, burn up the earth’s coal and oil in a few generations, farm animals in concentration camps as if they were not living beings and drive countless species to extinction.
+Worshipping idols and abusing the mandate to subdue the earth and have dominion over the animals, we pollute the oceans, destroy rain-forests, burn up the earth’s accumulated coal and oil in a few generations, farm animals in concentration camps as if they were not living beings and drive countless species to extinction.
 By our sexual promiscuity we have desecrated the image of God.
-The Lord God is outraged.
-Therefore he will make the earth a desolation and purge it of its desecrators.
+Enraged, God will purge the earth of its desecrators.

-Then the temple of God in heaven was opened, and the ark of his covenant was seen in his temple.
-And there was lightning, sounds, thunder, an earthquake, and heavy hail.
+And the temple of God in heaven was opened, and the ark of his covenant was seen in his temple.
+And there followed lightning, and sounds, and thunder, and an earthquake, and great hail.

-The trumpets section is rounded off with a vision similar to that which introduces it (8:5).
-The temple reveals the ark of the covenant.
-At 15:5, we return to the same moment and the temple is opened to release the angels with the bowls of wrath.
-The phenomena are effects of geomagnetic storms and meteoroid showers brought on by coronal mass ejections, which will be greater still in the period of wrath.
+The trumpets section is rounded off with a vision of the temple reminiscent of the vision which introduced it (8:3-5).
+But instead of the altar we see the ark of the covenant.
+At 15:5 we return to the same moment, the opening of the temple to let out the angels bearing bowls of wrath.
+The phenomena are effects of geomagnetic storms brought on by coronal mass ejections, which will be greater still in the period of wrath.
 The earthquake in the earlier vision (8:5) corresponds to the earthquake just before the last trumpet (11:13).
-This second one (11:19) corresponds to the earthquake when the last bowl of God’s anger is poured out (16:18), hence the reference to ‘great hail’ (cf. 16:21).
-‘He will cause his majestic voice to be heard and his descending arm to be seen, in furious anger and a flame of devouring fire, with cloudburst and storm and hail’ (Isa 30:30).
+This second one (11:19) corresponds to the earthquake when the last bowl is poured out (16:18), hence the reference to ‘great hail’, linking with 16:21.
+‘He will cause his majestic voice to be heard and his descending arm to be seen, in raging anger and a flame of devouring fire, with cloudburst and storm and hail’ (Isa 30:30).